 From $2,099 per person + $199 tax

-This vacation features the rental of a motorhome and visits all the locations Alaskans in the summer.
-The vacation includes experiences that can only be found on Alaska’s highways.
+This vacation features the rental of a motorhome and tours all the locations Alaskans visit in the summer.
+The trip includes experiences that can only be found on Alaska’s highways.
 Local sightseeing can easily be added to round out your vacation.

 - Rental of 31’ Motorhome

 Today you arrive in Anchorage and pickup your 31-foot motorhome.
 Your motorhome is complete with linens, utensils, TV, DVR and all the equipment necessary for your vacation.

 Departing Anchorage you travel south on the Seward Highway, along scenic Turnagain Arm, famous for having the second highest tidal range in the world.
 Pass the ski resort area of Mt Alyeska, Portage Glacier exit, and through the Chugach National Forest to Tern Lake Junction.
 There you take the Sterling Highway west to the town of Cooper Landing.

 Day 2 Cooper Landing /Homer

 Your drive today is to Homer along the Sterling Highway.
 Pass through Soldotna, Clam Gulch, Ninilchik and Anchor Point.
 On a clear day look to the west for a magnificent view of the Aleutian Mountain Range across Cook Inlet.

 Your site for the next two nights is located on the Homer Spit.
 This park has you camp right on the water’s edge.